dvelasquez/vue-link-pre/README.md

 script, style, image, media, document, font.
 Also, you can define if is a preload or a prefetch.

+## Other details

+This library adds an id using `vue-link-pre${hash}` of the url to preload, to avoid duplicating the element in the DOM.

 ## See also

 - [smashingmagazine.com Preload: What Is It Good For?
 By Yoav Weiss](https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/)